Loyalty Day (Argentina): Antecedents

 Under these conditions some union socialists, trade unionists and some communist revolutionaries led by Ángel Borlenghi (a socialist and secretary general of the powerful General Confederation of Employees of Commerce in the dissolved socialist CGT No. 2), Francisco Pablo Capozzi (PFI), Juan Bramuglia (Railway Union), among others, agreed, albeit with reservations and distrust, to undertake a series of alliances with certain sectors of the military government which shared the union demands.
 Among young military colonels were Juan D. Perón and Domingo Mercante.

 The union proposed the military create a Ministry of Labor, strengthen the CGT and enact a series of labor laws that accepted the historical claims of the Argentine labor movement.
-Soon after, the alliance between trade unionists and military government appointed Peron as Director of the Department of Labor, a position apparently worthless.
+Soon after, the alliance between trade unionists and military government appointed Perón as Director of the Department of Labor, a position apparently worthless.
 A month later, the status of the organism raised to a Secretary of State (December 2, 1943).
 From the Department of Labor, Perón, with the support of the unions began to develop much of the historic union agenda: it created employment tribunals; 33.302/43 Decree was passed extending the severance pay to all workers, more than two million people were beneficiaries of the retirement was enacted the Statute of farm workers and the status of the journalist, it created the Polyclinic Hospital for railway workers, prohibiting private placement agencies, the Technical Schools aimed at workers; 123 more decrees were signed.
 In 1944 collective agreements reached more than 1,400,000 workers and employees, and in 1945 another 347 covered 2,186,868 workers.
-Additionally Peron succeeded to repeal the decree-law regulating unions sanctioned in the first days of military rule.
+Additionally Perón succeeded to repeal the decree-law regulating unions sanctioned in the first days of military rule.